abhishek-kumar-code/Redfish_Public/Specification.md

 | <a id="status-503"></a>503 Service Unavailable             | The service is currently unable to handle the request due to temporary overloading or maintenance of the service.
 A service may use this response to indicate that the request URI is valid, but the service is performing initialization or other maintenance on the resource.
 It may also use this response to indicate the service itself is undergoing maintenance, such as finishing initialization steps after reboot of the service. |
 | <a id="status-507"></a>507 Insufficient Storage            | The service is unable to build the response for the client due to the size of the response. |

-### Metadata responses
+### OData metadata responses

-Metadata describes resources, resource collections, capabilities, and service-dependent behavior to generic consumers, including OData client tools and applications with no specific understanding of this specification.
+OData metadata describes resources, resource collections, capabilities, and service-dependent behavior to generic OData consumers with no specific understanding of this specification.
 Clients are not required to request metadata if they already have sufficient understanding of the target service.
 For example, clients are not required to request metadata to request and interpret a JSON representation of a resource that this specification defines.

-A client is able to access the metadata via the `/redfish/v1/$metadata` URI.
+A client is able to access the OData metadata via the `/redfish/v1/$metadata` URI.

+A client is able to access the OData service document via the `/redfish/v1/odata` URI.

-#### Service metadata
+#### OData $metadata

-The service metadata describes top-level service resources and resource types according to [OData-Schema](#OData-CSDL).
-The Redfish service metadata is represented as an XML document with an `Edmx` root element in the `https://docs.oasis-open.org/odata/ns/edmx` namespace with an OData version attribute set to `4.0`.
+The OData metadata describes top-level service resources and resource types according to [OData-Schema](#OData-CSDL).
+The OData metadata is represented as an XML document with an `Edmx` root element in the `https://docs.oasis-open.org/odata/ns/edmx` namespace with an OData version attribute set to `4.0`.

 ```xml
 <edmx:Edmx xmlns:edmx="https://docs.oasis-open.org/odata/ns/edmx" Version="4.0">